jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab2_Addition.md

-    input b,      // Second input bit of the full adder input cin,    // Carry-in input bit of the full adder output s,     // Sum output bit of the full adder output count  // Carry-out output bit of the full adder );
+    input b,      // Second input bit of the full adder input cin,    // Carry-in input bit of the full adder output s,     // Sum output bit of the full adder output cout  // Carry-out output bit of the full adder );

     // Implement the sum and carry using dataflow modeling expressions.